redhat-cip/simple_ec2_snapshot/README.md

   -l LIMIT, --limit LIMIT
-                        Limit the number of snapshot (can be usefull with auto-scaling groups) (default: -1) -H, --no_hot_snap     Make cold snapshot for a better consistency (Recommended) (default: False) -m COLDSNAP_TIMEOUT, --timeout COLDSNAP_TIMEOUT
+                        Limit the number of snapshot (can be usefull with auto-scaling groups) (default: -1) -H, --cold_snap       Make cold snapshot for a better consistency (Recommended) (default: False) -m COLDSNAP_TIMEOUT, --timeout COLDSNAP_TIMEOUT
                         Instance timeout (in seconds) for stop and start